-MEDA 235 Available: fall, spring, summer 4 Cr Hrs Externship
+MEDA 235 Available: Externship

 Students are placed in a physician's office for a 160-hour non-paid work experience.
 During the externship, students are supervised and evaluated on administrative and technical course competencies.
 Prerequisite: Placement in the Medical Assistant program.